 Reykjavik

 Start your Golden Circle Tour of Iceland in Reykjavik, the capital city.
-Make sure to spend at least a day visiting this city.
+Make sure to spend at least a one-day itinerary to Reykjavik.
 After all, this is where most of the country’s residents live.
 There are a lot of family-friendly things to do in Reykjavik to keep you busy during your vacation.

 If you need transport from the KEF airport, there are many options for a ride to Reykjavik.